-Apologetics was traditionally a curious subset of theology that remained a slight novelty tucked away in the glossary if seminary textbooks.
+Apologetics was traditionally a curious subset of theology that remained a slight novelty tucked away in the glossary of seminary textbooks.
 However, all of that changed about 20 years ago.

 With every aspect of Christianity being called into question, suddenly the practice of defending the sense of this religion sprang to the forefront of theology, and the long-dormant practice of Apologetics was revived.

-Now Apologists were no longer stodgy seminarians - more and more they became young men and women whose beliefs were assaulted daily in the school, the street and social networks.
-This next generation of Apologists began to self-educate with the vast amount of resources pouring out in the form of books, websites and podcasts.
-And soon these new Apologists were producing their own books, websites and podcasts.
+Now Apologists were no longer stodgy seminarians - more and more they became young men and women whose beliefs were assaulted daily in school, on the street, and on social networks.
+This next generation of Apologists began to self-educate with the vast amount of resources pouring out in the form of books, websites, and podcasts.
+And soon these new Apologists were producing their own books, websites, and podcasts.

 In August of 2017, a few lay apologists - consisting mostly of bloggers and podcasters - began a conversation on Facebook when one of them wrote the following: